payalgupta02/Excel-Analysis-and-Visualization-of-P-L-Data/README.md

 How to Use:<br>
 -
 -Download the Excel file: Analysis and Visualization of P&L Data.xlsx<br>
--Open the P&L Analysis sheet for cleaned data and calculations -View FinancialYearReport for dashboard & interpretations
+-Open the P&L Analysis sheet for cleaned data and calculations<br>
+-View FinancialYearReport for dashboard & interpretations<br>